 Jon Bernthal's Punisher was a smash hit in Daredevil Season 2, so it was no surprise when Marvel announced he'd be starring in his own #MarvelNetflix series!
-Rumors have been building that The Punisher will air as soon as 2017, and now that's looking to be a certainty.
-Yesterday, we learned that the show has begun filming!
+For some time it's been rumored that The Punisher will air as soon as 2017, and fans became convinced that would be the case when it began filming in September.
+Now, that's finally confirmed!

 What Do We Know So Far?

-Marvel and Netflix have been keeping quiet about The Punisher, which will continue Frank Castle's dark and turbulent tale.
+Marvel and Netflix have now officially announced that The Punisher will air in 2017, continuing Frank Castle's dark and turbulent tale.
 Daredevil Season 2 saw him launch a war on crime in Hell's Kitchen; one that shook the city of New York, and was still being talked about by politicians a year later in Luke Cage.
 Broken out of prison, he resumed his campaign of brutal vigilantism, and even played a minor but important role in the final episode of Daredevil.

 Steve Lightfoot, a British writer and producer best known for NBC's Hannibal, is the showrunner.
 In early interviews for Daredevil Season 2, Bernthal explained that the character we've seen is yet to become the Punisher.
 Daredevil Season 2 was essentially an origin story, and now the Punisher will truly open the pages of his War Journal.

 Casting information has been pretty sparse thus far, but preliminary details have started to surface.
 MCU Exchange reported that casting was underway for the Punisher's sidekick Microchip, while TVLine has reported that Ben Barnes is playing an unknown role.
 Daniel Webber, Jason R. Moore, Paul Schulze, Jaime Ray Newman and Michael Nathanson have all now been confirmed for roles in the series.